alfonsom3/docker-workshop/lab-03/README.md

 ![See Validate Job Run](lab-03/images/img07c.png)

 > This job should complete and be successful.
-If you do not see the `INGRESS_IP` value, and both the server and client versions for `kubectl` **STOP HERE** and raise your hand before moving on to the next lab.
+If you do not see the `INGRESS_IP` value, and both the server and client versions for `kubectl` **STOP HERE** and raise your hand before moving on to [Lab 4](https://gitlab.com/opentracing-workshop/lab-notes/tree/master/lab-04#welcome-to-lab-04-deploy-all-the-things).